-- 1. Enable the audio scrubbing mode clicking the audio scrubbing symbol in the toolbar () or by pressing A. - 2.
+- 1. Enable the audio scrubbing mode clicking the audio scrubbing symbol in the toolbar ((1)) or by pressing A. - 2.
 Click the left mouse button and keep it down while moving the mouse cursor - 3.
-Release the mouse button when you have found the part you were searching for.
+Release the mouse button when you have found the part you were searching for. - 4.
+Enable the selection mode by clicking the selection mode symbol in the toolbar () or by pressing S.